MarkCoulon/LibraryManagementPublic/README.md

 ## Python Best Practices
 - **Separation of features:** The project is split into distinct Django apps for core functionality:
-   - **Management app:** Handles all book, library, and bookshelf management, as well as borrowing workflows.
+   - **Management app:** Handles all book, library, and bookshelf management.
    - **Friendship app:** Manages the friend system, friend requests, and related social features.
+   - **BorrowRequests app:** Handles all borrow/lend request workflows, status tracking, and permissions.
    - This modular approach makes the codebase easier to maintain, extend, and test.
 - **Custom user model:** Extends Django’s user system for future flexibility.
 - **Error handling:** Graceful error messages and robust exception handling throughout the codebase.